-Upon completion of the program, graduates should be able to:
+Upon completion of the program, graduates with a computer science degree should be able to:

-- Demonstrate proficiency in computer science content knowledge in the areas of discrete structures, programming, algorithms, systems, and software engineering.
+- Demonstrate proficiency in computer science content knowledge in the areas of discrete structures, programming, algorithms, systems and software engineering.;

 - Demonstrate proficiency in writing and debugging programs in a variety of languages (including C++, Java, Python, and Visual Basic);

-- Design, implement, and optimize computer systems to solve industry based problems; and
+- Design, implement, and optimize computer systems to solve industry-based problems; and

 - Articulate the relevance and impact of a Christian world view in addressing current issues in computer technology.